jordi-pujol/video-partial-download/README.md

 Supports downloading **m3u8** multipart videos.

-Specifying intervals.
+**Specifying intervals.**

-Intervals are composed of two timestamps separated by hyphen, (- sign).
+Intervals are composed of two *timestamps* separated by hyphen, (- sign).

+**Timestamps**

-In command line Timestamps may be written as:
+may be written in the command line as:

+hours, minutes, seconds

-1:2:0 (Hours, minutes, seconds)
+1:2:0

+blanks will be discarded

-'1h 2m' (blanks will be discarded)
+'1h 2m'

+order doesn't matter

-'2m1h' (ordering doesn't matter)
+'2m1h'

+these timestamps are equivalent:

+200, 200s, 200sec, 3:20, 3m20, 3m20s, '20 seconds 3 minutes'